 Item-Specific/Relational Processing on Memory Performance

 Memory researchers have long known that certain study tasks are more successful at improving retention than others.
 The levels-of-processing framework classifies tasks that promote elaborative processing of studied items that typically promote memory as “deep” tasks, while less successful tasks that focus on surface or perceptual features of study items are referred to as “shallow” tasks (Craik & Lockhart, 1972; Craik, 2002).
-Several deep tasks have been identified, including generation (Slamecka & Graf, 1978), production (MacLeod, Gopie, Hourihan, Neary, & Ozubko, 2010), and survival processing (Nairne, Thompson, & Pandeirada, 2007), however deep tasks can be bifurcated further based on a task’s propensity to encourage the processing of item-specific or relational features.
+Several deep tasks have been identified, including generation (Slamecka & Graf, 1978), production (Macleod, Gopie, Hourihan, Neary, & Ozubko, 2010), and survival processing (Nairne, Thompson, & Pandeirada, 2007), however deep tasks can be bifurcated further based on a task’s propensity to encourage the processing of item-specific or relational features.

 According to the item-specific/relational processing framework (Einstein & Hunt, 1980; Hunt & Einstein, 1981), encoding tasks differ in the likelihood that they can encourage the processing of unique features of study items via item-specific processing, or through the processing of shared characteristics of study items via relational processing.
-Thus, item-specific processing entails having participants focus on the unique features of items at study (e.g., for the pair cat-turtle, cats are mammals and turtles are reptiles, cats have fur, turtles have shells, etc.), while a relational task has participants focus on the shared features (e.g., cats and turtles are animals, both can be kept as pets, etc.).
+Thus, item-specific processing entails having participants focus on the unique features of items at study (e.g., for the pair cat-turtle, cats are mammals and turtles are reptiles, cats have fur and turtles have shells, etc.), while a relational task has participants focus on the shared features (e.g., cats and turtles are animals, both can be kept as pets, etc.).
 These types of processing qualitatively affect encoding strategies by changing how information encoded.
 Many studies have found differential memory benefits for item-specific and relational encoding tasks.
 For example, McCurdy, Sklenar, Frankenstein, and Leshikar (2020), showed that relational processing facilitated the generation effect for lower-constraint tasks (i.e. generating a target word in the presence of a cue) potentially because participants had to create a relationship between the two words.
 Relational processing could therefore be beneficial in studying unrelated word pairs since there is no existing relationship between the words.
 Separately, Huff and Bodner (2014) found that item-specific tasks were more likely to improve recall and recognition when study items were strongly related, but not when study items were weakly related.
 Similarly, relational tasks were more likely to improve recall and recognition when study items were weakly rather than strongly related (argued to be evidence for encoding variability of processing).
 Thus, although item-specific and relational processing tasks are generally classified as “deep” tasks according to the levels-of-processing framework, their relative memory benefits are affected by the association between study materials.

 Given the interactive benefits of item-specific and relational encoding with different associative materials, the present study tested whether these encoding strategies can improve the calibration between JOLs and later recall, especially on backward and unrelated pairs in which the illusion of competence is robust (Castel et al., 2007; Koriat & Bjork, 2005; Maxwell & Huff, in press; Soderstrom, Clark, Halamish, & Bjork, 2015).
-Specifically, Experiment 1 compares JOLs and cued-recall performance for groups of participants who either encode cue-target pairs using either item-specific or relational tasks relative to a standard read-only control task across forward, backward, symmetrical, and unrelated pair types.
+Specifically, Experiment 1 compares JOLs and cued-recall performance for groups of participants who encode cue-target pairs using either item-specific or relational tasks relative to a standard read-only control task across forward, backward, symmetrical, and unrelated pair types.
 In Experiment 2, we then examined whether combining item-specific and relational tasks with an explicit warning about the illusion of competence could further reduce JOL miscalibration.
-Finally, in both experiments, we follow analyses used by Maxwell and Huff (in press) by plotting participants JOL ratings against their recall rates using a series of calibration plots to examine specific JOL ratings where participants may over/under predict subsequent recall.
+Finally, in both experiments, we follow analyses used by Maxwell and Huff (in press) by plotting participants’ JOL ratings against their recall rates using a series of calibration plots to examine specific JOL ratings where participants may over/under predict subsequent recall.

 Experiment 1: Item-Specific Versus Relational Encoding Instructions